 Many other libraries and modules focusing on transferring data exist for Python, some of which may be better in certain MEOW use-cases.
-The ssl library, for example, allows for ssl-encrypted communication, which may be a requirement in workflows with sensitive data.
-However, implementing network triggers using exclusively the socket library will provide MEOW with a fundamental implementation of network events, which can later be expanded or improved with other features (see section 4.2.2).
+The ssl library, in specific, allows for ssl-encrypted communication, which may be a requirement in workflows with sensitive data.
+However, implementing network triggers using the socket library will provide MEOW with a fundamental implementation of network events, which can later be expanded or improved with other features.